renggli/dart-xml/README.md

 final document = XmlDocument.parse(bookshelfXml);
 ```

 The resulting object is an instance of `XmlDocument`.
-In case the document cannot be parsed, a `XmlParserException` is thrown.
+In case the document cannot be parsed, a `XmlException` is thrown.

 To write back the parsed XML document, simply call `toString()` or `toXmlString(...)` if you need more control: